Cost to Paint a House (Exterior)

 Exterior House Painting Prices

 As we mentioned previously, the average cost of painting a house exterior in the UK varies on many factors.
-A significant cost-varying factor would be the size and style of your home.
+A significant cost-varying factor would be the size and style of your home, as larger or more complex designs can take longer than painting a straightforward wall.

 Below is a table in which we have demonstrated an example of how much the cost may vary when hiring a tradesperson to carry out the work on your property.

-Please keep in mind that these costs are estimates and should only be used as a rough guide when budgeting for your project.
+Please keep in mind that these costs are estimates and should only be used as a rough guide when budgeting for your project, likewise in terms of duration.

 If you want to combat painting exterior walls yourself, you may need to know the supply-only costs.